CodingWithDavid/SimpleProjects/README.md

     a.
 Cool project that rotates the main view to show a nav
 4. Hidden Search box
     a.
 Expands an input that allows you to enter in search text
+ 5. Blurry Landing Page
+    a.
+A nice full page progress bar that goes from dim to full visability